sambit-ghosh-hub/cicd-pipeline/README.md

 This script is designed to run every 5 mins with cron job and Check the 'deploy' branch of the flask app for new commits every 5 mins and deploy new commit if it happens within those 5 mins.

-We use pygithub to get status of repo and update our deployed app with new one.
+We use pygithub to get status of repo and update our deployed app with newly commited code.

 ### Instructions